Matthew’s Success Story – Heatherington House

 Margaret said, “We were in the car park for over six hours.
-I called my PWS colleague, Myles Kelly for support however he was unable to talk Matthew round.
 In the end we had to order a special taxi that could accommodate the wheelchair.
 Matthew screamed all the way and when we got home, he refused to come out of the wheelchair for three days – again he was incontinent over this time, causing further issues with his skin.”

 The team had to start all over again with Matthew.
 Being in the hospital without support, Matthew had taken to ordering everything from the daily menu in large quantities.
 By the time he was discharged, he couldn’t walk because he had put all the weight he had lost back on and his muscles had deteriorated.
 Matthew would not move from his bedroom and so the team had to take everything to him, including his meals.
 It was a very worrying time for the team who knew that they needed to do everything they could to encourage Matthew to become mobile again.

 Margaret explains, “We began moving the table with his meals a couple of inches from his bed toward his bedroom door, then slowly we moved it down the corridor and then to the dining room door and into the dining room – it took six weeks to get him to walk to the dining room, it was a challenge but it was a significant success and meant that he was getting some exercise.”

 Aside from that, Matthew wouldn’t move or interact.
 He had got lazy with his speech and would make grunting noises.
 As Matthew knew sign language the team went on to learn Makaton so they could communicate with him better.
 He was also under the care of the SALT (Speech and Language Therapy) team and over time his speech slowly improved.